fubar2/toolfactory-galaxy-docker/README.md

 The history in which they were all built allows each one to be rerun so you can try re-running them to generating new tools by editing their original build tool form.

-**Outputs**
+##ToolFactory generated tools are ordinary Galaxy tools

-A ToolFactory generated tool is an ordinary Galaxy tool, ready to publish in any Galaxy Toolshed and ready to install in any running Galaxy instance.
+A ToolFactory generated tool that passes the Planemo test is ready to publish in any Galaxy Toolshed and ready to install in any running Galaxy instance.
 They are fully workflow compatible and work exactly like any hand-written tool.
 The user can select input files of the specified type(s) from their history and edit each of the specified parameters.
 The tool form will show all the labels and help text supplied when the tool was built.
 When the tool is executed, the dependent binary or script will be passed all the i/o files and parameters as specified, and will write outputs to the specified new history datasets - just like any other Galaxy tool.

-**Models for tool execution**
+##Models for tool execution

 The simplest tool model wraps a simple script or Conda dependency package requiring zero parameters, such as filters that take input from STDIN and write to STDOUT.
 These can be configured to take STDOUT and write it to a new history item, and to read a user selected history data file on STDIN.